trufflesuite/trufflesuite.com/src/docs/teams/deployments/contract-monitoring.md

 <figure>
   <img class="figure-shadow mb-2" src="/img/docs/teams/transactions-all.png" alt="Transactions page for all contracts for a deployment" style="width: 100%">
+    <figcaption class="text-center font-italic">List of all transactions for a specific deployment</figcaption>
 </figure>

 ## Viewing transactions for a specific contract